Mysterious Mose

-"Mysterious Mose" was a song from early 1930, written by Walter Doyle and first recorded by Ted Weems and his Orchestra.
-In addition to its appearance in the short, there have been numerous recordings of the song, including Harry Reser and his Radio All-star Novelty Orchestra, Cliff Perrine and his Orchestra, Karl Radlach and his Orchestra, Rube Bloom and his Bayou Boys, and R. Crumb & His Cheap Suit Serenaders.

 Synopsis

 Betty is startled awake in her bed on a stormy night.
 She searches for the cause of the shock while she sings the song.
 Then, unexplainable phenomena start happening in the house.
 Mysterious Mose (Bimbo) appears, and sings part of the song.
 Bizarre cartoon creatures appear and, at first, sing and enhance Mose's "mysterious" image.
 Quickly, however, the antics become frightful even to Mose.
 The film escalates into chaos, which ends when Mose bursts, revealing him having been an automaton (full of cogs and springs) the whole time.